A nano tank is one of the most unique forms of fishkeeping around.

 Know Your Budget

-Setting up a new aquarium can be pricey.
+Setting up a new aquarium (especially a blackwater aquarium) can be pricey.
 You’ve got loads of equipment to choose from and purchase, the tank, the live rocks or corals, and, of course, the fish.

 Know the Tank Size You’re Working With